dicai/blog/_posts/2017-11-05-decision-making-experts.md

 tags:
 - computer science
 - algorithms
 summary: In this post, we will discuss a few simple algorithms for online decision making with expert advice.
-In particular, this setting assumes no prior distribution on the set of outcomes, but we hindsight to improve future decisions.
+In particular, this setting assumes no prior distribution on the set of outcomes, but we use hindsight to improve future decisions.
 The algorithms discussed include a simple deterministic and randomized majority weighted decision algorithm,
 ---

 In this post, we will discuss a few simple algorithms for online decision making with expert advice.
-In particular, this setting assumes no prior distribution on the set of outcomes, but we hindsight to improve future decisions.
+In particular, this setting assumes no prior distribution on the set of outcomes, but we use hindsight to improve future decisions.
 The algorithms discussed include a simple deterministic and randomized majority weighted decision algorithm.

 Lastly, we discuss a randomized algorithm called the _multiplicative weights algorithm_.
 This algorithm has been discovered in a number of fields, and is the basis of many